dsw7/Horologion/README.md

 # Horologion
 An easy-to-use program for waking a Linux machine at a specific time of day, running some commands, then suspending the machine some time later.
-The program achieves this through a delicate interplay between `cron` and dynamically modifying the host's real time clock (RTC).
+The program achieves this by dynamically modifying the host's real time clock (RTC).
 > Why not just use `systemd`?

 I like `systemd`, but I felt `systemd` was a bit bloated for this task.